cboone/hypsometric-press/roman-capitals/cil-xiv-2104/README.markdown

 Christopher Bruun discusses it briefly in footnote 62 of his paper [Some Comments on the Status of Imperial Freedman][Bruun].

 Discussion of it also appears in [The Classical Review][], [Zeutschrift für Papyrologie und Epigraphik][ZPE] (in addition to the Bruun paper already mentioned), and in [_Imperium Romanum Triburim Descriptum._][IRTD]

+## Questions.

+### About Goudy's reproduction.

+The leading of the inscription is questionable.
+Other comparable Roman inscriptions tend to be set solid.

+### About the meaning.

+If Aurelio Aphrodisius was a procurator a rationibus under Augustus, how could he have been both a freedman and an eques?

 [ILS 1475]: http://books.google.com/books?id=EWBfAAAAMAAJ&printsec=frontcover#v=onepage&q=1475&f=false "Go to the ILS 1475 entry on Google Books."